 Yasmin Belo-Osagie and Afua Osei are co-founders of the She Leads Africa Forum.
 The basis of this organization is more for the empowerment of women in the field of business.
 They help budding female entrepreneurs in creating high standard and lucrative enterprises through the She Leads Africa platform where business ideas and solutions are created, suggested, shared and implemented.
 Since 2014, the organization has registered a throng of aspiring business women; supporting them in terms of knowledge, marketing strategies and finance.
 Africa’s wealthiest man Aliko Dangote is a contributor to this organization.

-Amongst the various tasks of these CNN power duo, the most significant is securing low-interest loans from finance institutions and philanthropists; and running business workshops for female entrepreneurs.
-She Leads Africa does not limit the business interests and choices of the women instead it projects natural talent, turning it into a credit worthy enterprise.
-For instance the winner of the She Leads Africa Pitch Competition, Cherae Robinson, won $10, 000 for her ingenuity in mobile technology and tourism.
+Amongst the various tasks of these CNN power duo, the most significant is securing low-interest loans from financial institutions and philanthropists; and running business workshops for female entrepreneurs.
+She Leads Africa does not limit the business interests and choices of the women instead it projects natural talent, turning it into a creditworthy enterprise.
+For instance, the winner of the She Leads Africa Pitch Competition, Cherae Robinson, won $10, 000 for her ingenuity in mobile technology and tourism.
 These West African entrepreneurial sisters are making waves and sure are going places.

 9. Divine Ndhlukuka

 Divine is the first to run a certified security outfit in Zimbabwe, Securico.
 From her cottage with just 4 employees, this organization has grown to become a trailblazer in an industry dominated by men.
 Owing to the superb electronic features, Securico, after 15 years of guarding services, intends to broaden her services towards cash and assets.
 With a revenue of about $13 million, the company has over 3000 employees, of which, 900 are women.
 Divine has been shortlisted by Forbes as one of Africa’s Most Successful Women.

 See Also: Top 10 Richest People In South Africa